This post is part of the series Hospitality

 No, seriously.
 It is all about our attitude, our heart, our mindset.The secret to hospitality has nothing to do with having a spotless home, fancy decor, or gourmet meals.
 It is all about our attitude, our heart, our mindset.
 Click To Tweet

-According to Dictionary.com, hospitality is defined as “the friendly reception and treatment of guests or strangers” and “the quality or disposition of receiving and treating guests and strangers in a warm, friendly, generous way.”
+According to Dictionary.com, hospitality means “the friendly reception and treatment of guests or strangers” and “the quality or disposition of receiving and treating guests and strangers in a warm, friendly, generous way.”

 Great hospitality is all about the attitude with which we receive and treat our guests.
 A warm and friendly attitude is much more important to being a hospitable host than the location, the tidiness of it, the material things present, the amount of money spent on the occasion, and even the food shared.

-Being warm and friendly, even to those who may stop by with little or no warning, costs us nothing out of pocket and it is what the Lord expects of His people.
+Being warm and friendly, even to those who may stop by with little or no warning, costs us nothing out of pocket.
+More importantly, it is what the Lord expects of His people.

 God’s Word reminds us: “…don’t forget doing good and sharing with others, for with such sacrifices God is well pleased.”
 (Hebrews 13:16, CJB)

-And in Romans 12:13, we are encouraged: “When God’s people are in need, be ready to help them.
+And Romans 12:13 encourages: “When God’s people are in need, be ready to help them.
 Always be eager to practice hospitality.”
 (NLT)

-Sure, I completely understand how it could be challenging to be hospitable when you are overworked, exhausted, very busy, or emotionally worn out.
+Sure, I completely understand that it can be challenging to be hospitable when you are overworked, exhausted, very busy, or emotionally worn out.
 I get it.
-I’m a mom of two little boys both under the age of three, I work full time outside the home, we recently moved, and we have gone through some very challenging months recently — both financially and emotionally.
-Sometimes you are just plum worn out, burned out, or even sick.
+I’m a mom of three little boys all three years old and younger.
+I work full time outside the home, we’ve moved homes, and we have gone through some very challenging months — both financially and emotionally.
+In other words, there are times you are just plum worn out, burned out, or even sick.